privatenumber/tsx/notes/tsx/module-resolution.md

 7. Dependency subpaths with conditional root exports, package imports, scoped nested mains, an exact main before extension fallbacks, a missing main that falls through to index, a main directory, and an all-miss native-error comparison.
 8. A relative dependency directory beneath root exports, so the package-subpath boundary cannot block ordinary index fallback.
 9. A namespaced `tsImport()` graph containing base64 and raw `data:` modules, an opaque user fragment, and an absolute TypeScript child across async and sync hooks.
+10. An active-namespace resolver given a literal percent-encoded `?` pathname and a bridge-shaped suffix with a foreign namespace, across async and sync hooks, so the active-namespace match is exercised rather than a no-namespace early return.
+11. A composed `load` hook that supplies `commonjs-typescript` source without a `responseURL`, so the fallback path is exercised directly rather than inferred from disk loading.
+12. Synthetic file URLs built from OS-native absolute paths (`pathToFileURL('/...')`), so the resolver's `fileURLToPath()` accepts them on Windows as well as POSIX.
+13. The CJS bridge end-to-end: a CommonJS-context `.ts` under `tsImport()` re-exporting from an `.mjs` child ([api.ts](../../tests/specs/api.ts)); and, at the resolver boundary, custom encoded namespaces and dependency query values round-tripping with a stubbed downstream resolver ([esm-hook-resolve.ts](../../tests/specs/esm-hook-resolve.ts)).
+14. `require.cache` and `require.extensions` present on a namespaced CommonJS module whose child requires transformation, including the composed `commonjs-typescript` fallback ([api.ts](../../tests/specs/api.ts)).

 ## Non-goals